 For years I had let an alcohol addiction ruin my life.
 But worse than that, it affected the lives of those around me.
 If you are having a problem with addiction, someone is always there to listen at 1 (800) 662-4357.

-One last thing before I end, I have to take this moment to give due credit to my wonderful family, amazing group of friends, and incredible teachers that have encouraged me to pursue the arts.
+One last thing before I end, I have to take this moment to give due credit to my wonderful family, amazing group of friends, and incredible teachers that have encouraged me to pursue design and the arts.
 I am and always will be eternally grateful for their instruction and support.

 Thanks for visting this site, take care :)